tyngzfgsf/AeroDigital/README.md

 **Scout** is a premium utility designed to bring clarity to your interview preparation.

-Powered by the **Groq LPU™ Inference Engine**, Scout delivers interview feedback effectively instantly.
+Powered by **Meta's Llama 4** running on the **Groq LPU™ Inference Engine**, Scout delivers interview feedback effectively instantly.
 No waiting, no loading spinners—just a natural, fluid conversation to help you land the job.

 ### ✨ Key Features

 * **🚀 Powered by Groq:** Utilizes the world's fastest AI inference technology for real-time conversation.
-* **🤖 Intelligent Chat:** Simulate interview scenarios with an AI logic designed for behavioral questions.
+* **🧠 Llama 4 Intelligence:** Uses the latest state-of-the-art model for deep reasoning and human-like advice.
 * **📜 History Tracking:** Review past sessions to see how your answers have improved over time.
 * **⚡ Native Performance:** Built with native Android code for a buttery smooth experience.

 ### ⚡ Tech Stack
-* **Model:** Llama 3 (via Groq)
+* **Model:** Llama 4 (via Groq API)
 * **Architecture:** Native Android (Kotlin)

 ---